 The main effects of BVD on your farm are:

 - More cases of general disease in cows and calves (mastitis, scouring, pneumonia etc.

 For more detailed information, consult with your vet at Tararua Veterinary Services.
 Follow the link to the side to the Control BVD website or watch this very informative BVD video clip (click here).

 Bovine virus diarrhoea is a viral disease which causes ill-thrift, scouring and death in young stock < 24 months.
-It also contributes in poor in-calf rates and can cause abortion.
-Best to assess antibody status of herd before commencing vaccination
+It also contributes to poor in-calf rates and can cause abortion.
+Best to assess antibody status of the herd before commencing vaccination.

-Incurable bacterial disease which causes ill-thrift and scouring.
+The incurable bacterial disease which causes ill-thrift and scouring.
 Affected animals tend to waste away.
-Bacteria is passed in the faeces and disease is spread by other animals ingesting it.
+Bacteria are passed in the faeces and disease is spread by other animals ingesting it.
 As the disease progresses more bacteria is spread.
 Affected animals should be culled as they spread the disease.
 Studies now show that calves born to affected cows already have to disease.
-The onset of disease is often triggered by stress.
-Vaccination is an option but not in areas such as this with high TB prevalence as it interfers with TB testing
+The onset of the disease is often triggered by stress.
+Vaccination is an option but not in areas such as this with high TB prevalence as it interferes with TB testing

 Lungworm in Calves

 Several summer outbreaks of lungworm in recently wormed calves is a timely reminder that this disease has not entirely disappeared in spite of the availability of modern anthelmintics.
 All currently used drench families are highly effective against both immature and mature lungworm with some having label claims of extended activity (28 – 42 days) against re-infection.
 There have been no known cases of drench resistance by lungworm in New Zealand.